Emulating compact binary population synthesis simulations with uncertainty quantification and model comparison using Bayesian normalizing flows: Normalizing Flow Emulators for population synthesis simulations

 As mentioned, uncertainty in flow predictions, or DNN models in general, can arise in a variety of scenarios and hence can be classified based on their source and nature, which are often directly correlated~\citep{NEMANI2023110796,he2025surveyuncertaintyquantificationmethods,H_llermeier_2021}.
 Inefficiencies in parameter learning, sub-optimal architecture choices, and out of distribution inference samples ($p_{\lambda}(\vec{\lambda}_{new})\rightarrow0$), can give rise to stochastic and systemic uncertainties in the optimal model predictions, which can be biased and varying between training re-runs.
 These \textit{epistemic}/model uncertainties are, in principle, thought to be reducible given additional training data.
 In the absence of additional data, these uncertainties can be quantified using various approaches such as Bayesian neural networks~\citep[BNNs, e.g.,][]{arbel2023primerbayesianneuralnetworks}, ensemble networks~\citep[e.g.,][]{Ganaie_2022}, and Monte Carlo dropout~\citep{gal2016dropoutbayesianapproximationrepresenting} etc., which have been studied less commonly for frameworks in which an NF is the underlying NN model whose uncertainties are being quantified.

 On the other hand, uncertainty can also arise from the inherent randomness, sparsity, and class-confusion present in the dataset, which is irreducible even with the addition of more training samples~\citep{he2025surveyuncertaintyquantificationmethods, NEMANI2023110796, H_llermeier_2021}.
-Two key examples of these \textit{aleatoric}/data uncertainties in the PopSynth of merging compact binaries are the sparsity of certain regions of parameter space, such as extreme-mass ratio binaries with ``mass-gap" compact objects~\citep{Zevin:2020gma,LIGOScientific:2020zkf} where the merger rate is expected to be low, and degenerate population features shared by different values of $\vec{\lambda}$.
-The former would become particularly relevant if the methods of \cite{colloms2025exploringevolutiongravitationalwaveemitters} were to be applied to mass-gap NSBH-like systems, of which two have already been observed~\citep{LIGOScientific:2020zkf, LIGOScientific:2024elc}.
+Key examples of these \textit{aleatoric}/data uncertainties in the PopSynth of merging compact binaries are the sparsity of certain regions of parameter space, such as extreme-mass ratio binaries with ``mass-gap" compact objects~\citep{Zevin:2020gma,LIGOScientific:2020zkf} or CBCs emerging from high metallicity stellar binaries, where the merger rate is expected to be low, degenerate population features shared by different values of $\vec{\lambda}$, and the inherent randomness resulting from numerical interpolation schemes used by simulators like \texttt{POSYDONv2}.
+They would become particularly relevant when \texttt{POSYDONv2} is used for SBI from catalogs including mass-gap NSBH-like systems, of which two have already been observed~\citep{LIGOScientific:2020zkf, LIGOScientific:2024elc}, and for making tractable theoretical predictions for similar or other rarely synthesizable sub-populations.
 Quantifying data uncertainties in deterministic DNN predictors can be achieved through Bayesian inference~\citep{arbel2023primerbayesianneuralnetworks} and parametric or non-parametric modeling of the distribution of noise in the data, as well as the use of deep probabilistic models such as secondary NFs and generative adversarial networks~\citep{H_llermeier_2021, whang2021composingnormalizingflowsinverse, dirmeier2023uncertaintyquantificationoutofdistributiondetection}.
-Again, such approaches have not been popularly used to quantify the uncertainties of NF parameters, which is relevant in scenarios wherein the NF itself is the underlying DNN predictor~\citep[see ][, for an implementation of Monte Carlo dropout based ensemble network approach on NFs]{berry2023normalizingflowensemblesrich}.
+Again, such approaches have not been widely used to quantify the uncertainties of NF parameters, which is relevant in scenarios where the NF itself is the underlying DNN predictor.